audacity/audacity/README.txt

    * Labels can now be reversed if included with the audio selection

  * Other bug fixes:
-   * Projects froze if files imported via On-Demand were no longer available
+   * When using non-English languages, Generate effects truncated the selected region
    * Mice with high-precision scroll-wheels could cause a crash
+   * Changing recording preferences using the Transport menu did not update the menu in other open projects
    * (Windows 7) Clicking in a file open or save dialog caused files or folders to disappear from the list, and file filtering was broken

 Changes and improvements:

+ * A hover tooltip is now provided if the Mixer Toolbar input selector cannot control the system slider for the selected input.
  * More intuitive behavior when moving and resizing labels by dragging
+ * Support added for importing lists of files (LOF) containing relative paths
  * Export Multiple: new option to use a numerical prefix before existing label or track names; "Success" dialog now resizable
  * New Equalization preset "Inverse RIAA", with new button to invert